Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation, Problems and Solutions

 Alocasia reginula prefers to be root-bound, therefore frequent repotting is not needed.
 Avoid frequent repotting as the plant can take long to recover from repotting shock.
 Repotting every 2-3 years should be adequate.

-Repot into a 1 size larger pot during the growing season only if the roots have grown out through the drainage holes.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to fungal infestations.
-Here are beautiful planters with drainage hole on Amazon.
+Repot into a 1 size larger pot in the beginning of growing season (spring to early summer), only if the roots have grown out through the drainage holes.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Check out these planters with a drainage hole on Amazon.

-Pruning Alocasia reginula requires removal of yellow and diseased leaves as they occur to maintain your plant neat and to reduce chances of diseases and pests infestation.
+Pruning Alocasia reginula involves removal of yellow and diseased leaves as they occur to maintain your plant neat and to reduce chances of diseases and pests infestation.

-Alocasia reginula (Alocasia Black Velvet) propagation can be done by plant division at the beginning of the growing season.
+Alocasia reginula is propagated by plant division at the beginning of the growing season (spring to early summer) when in active growth.

-Thoroughly water the Alocasia reginula at least one day before to make it easier to divide and also hasten establishment as a well hydrated plant suffers less shock and takes a shorter time to take root.
+1. Thoroughly water the plant at least one day before to make it easier to divide and also hasten establishment as a well hydrated plant suffers less shock and takes a shorter time to take root.

 Alocasia reginula, Alocasia 'Black Velvet'